Radiative corrections to $\tau \to \pi (K) \nu_\tau [\gamma]$: a reliable new physics test

 In the case of $P_{\mu 2}$ the structure-dependent contribution with virtual photons (vSD) can be extracted directly from (\ref{eq:indrate}) and the numerical values for $c_n^{(P)}$ of Table~\ref{tab:tab1}: $\delta_{\pi \mu}\big|_{\mathrm{vSD}}=(0.54\pm 0.12)\%$ and $\delta_{K\mu}\big|_{\mathrm{vSD}}=(0.43\pm 0.12)\%$.
 The new calculation we need to perform from scratch for the analysis of $R_{\tau/P}$ is the structure-dependent part with virtual photons for $\tau \to P \nu_\tau$, corresponding to the Feynman diagram of figure~\ref{feynman}.
 Inserting the form factors of (\ref{form_factors_scenariob}) into (\ref{amp-axial-1}) --a tedious calculation whose technical details will be explained deeper in a forthcoming longer article~\cite{future}-- yields our results

 Accordingly, we find

 A reliable estimation of the uncertainties in (\ref{vSD_tau}) is fundamental, since it is the most important source of error in $\delta R_{\tau/P}$.
 Keep in mind the great difference with the $P_{\mu 2}$ decays: (a) in $P$ decays the calculation is performed within Chiral Perturbation Theory (ChPT), so the unknown local counterterms can be determined by matching ChPT with the effective approach at higher energies, the large-$N_C$ extension including the first resonances we have quoted previously; (b) in $\tau$ decays, and due to the energy scale at hand, the calculation is done directly with the large-$N_C$ extension of ChPT, so the matching procedure to estimate the unknown counterterms is not possible anymore.
 Bearing in mind this handicap, we have estimated the uncertainties of $\delta_{\tau P}\big|_{\mathrm{vSD}}$ by considering two ingredients.
 First of all, and in order to assess the model-dependence of the effective approach, we have also calculated $\delta_{\tau P}\big|_{\mathrm{vSD}}$ with a less general scenario where only well-behaved two-point Green functions and a reduced resonance Lagrangian is used; consequently, the form factors of (\ref{form_factors_scenariob}) are different~\cite{form_factors1,form_factors2} and we take as a first source of error in (\ref{vSD_tau}) one half of the deviation in $\delta_{\tau P}\big|_{\mathrm{vSD}}$ between the two scenarios, resulting in $\pm 0.22\%$ for the pion and $\pm 0.24\%$ for the kaon.
-Secondly, and in order to estimate the unknown local counterterms in $\delta_{\tau P}\big|_{\mathrm{vSD}}$, whose dependences on the renormalization scale are known from our calculation, we have considered as the second source of uncertainty in (\ref{vSD_tau}) one half of the running of the counterterms between $0.5\,$and $1.0\,$GeV, giving $\pm 0.52\%$\footnote{We follow a conservative estimate of the local counterterms in (\ref{vSD_tau}).
+Secondly, and in order to estimate the unknown local counterterms in $\delta_{\tau P}\big|_{\mathrm{vSD}}$, whose dependences on the renormalization scale are known from our calculation, we have considered as the second source of uncertainty in (\ref{vSD_tau}) one half of the running of the counterterms between $0.5\,$and $1.0\,$GeV, giving $\pm 0.52\%$\footnote{We follow a conservative estimate of the local counterterms in (\ref{vSD_tau}), as we justify next.
 Seeing that the first resonances are included in the theoretical framework for $\tau$ decays, their counterterms are expected to be smaller than in $P_{\mu 2}$.
-However, in the $P_{\mu2}$ case the counterterms affecting $\delta_{P \mu}\big|_{\mathrm{vSD}}$ imply corrections of up to $0.35\%$, to be compared to the $\pm 0.52\%$ we consider in $\delta_{\tau P}\big|_{\mathrm{vSD}}$.}.
+However, with the effect of the running we consider here, the counterterms in the $P_{\mu2}$ case affecting $\delta_{P \mu}\big|_{\mathrm{vSD}}$ imply similar corrections to the estimation we consider in $\delta_{\tau P}\big|_{\mathrm{vSD}}$.
+This can be seen as a check, a posteriori, that further running of the counterterms is not physically motivated.}.
 Adding quadratically these two uncertainties yields the errors of (\ref{vSD_tau}): $\pm 0.56\%$ and $\pm 0.57\%$ for the pion and the kaon case, respectively. \\

 {\it Results} -- In Table~\ref{tab:tab2} the different contributions to $\delta R_{\tau/P}$ are summarized, leading to our final result: